xland/vite-electron/README.md

 # vite-electron

-Create Electron project with vite and vue3
+Create and build electron project with vite and vue3

-Now this project is not ready to use.
+## [This project is not ready to use now.]

+Install

+`yarn add vite-electron --dev`